 Accenture recognizes that adequate security is important where it arranges for outside service providers (also known as "data processors") to process personal data on our behalf.
 Accenture entities, as the data controllers, will enter into contractual arrangements with all our service providers that process personal data on our behalf, in compliance with any specific processor obligations, relevant security provisions and requirements as per any applicable data privacy laws.
 This includes situations when one Accenture entity processes personal data on behalf of another Accenture entity.
 These contractual arrangements will include:

-- (i) a requirement to process personal data based solely on the instructions of the Accenture entity which is the data controller; - (ii) the rights and obligations of the data controller; - (iii) the scope of processing (duration, nature, purpose and the categories of personal data); - (iv) an obligation on the processer (and where relevant, sub-processor) to: - a. implement appropriate technical and organizational measures to protect the personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, in particular, where the processing involves the transmission of data over a network, and against all other unlawful forms of processing and security requirements under applicable laws; - b. provide full cooperation and assistance to the Accenture entity to allow individuals to exercise their rights under the UK BCR; - c. provide full cooperation to the Accenture entity so it can demonstrate its compliance obligations this includes the right of audit and inspection; - d. make all reasonable efforts to maintain the personal data so that they are accurate and up to date, at all times; - e. return or delete the data at the request of the Accenture entity, unless required to retain some or part of the data to meet other legal obligations; and - f. maintain adequate confidentiality arrangements and not disclose the personal data to any person except as required or permitted by law or by any agreement between the Accenture entity and the Processor or with the Accenture entity's written consent.
+- (i) a requirement to process personal data based solely on the instructions of the Accenture entity which is the data controller; - (ii) the rights and obligations of the data controller; - (iii) the scope of processing (duration, nature, purpose and the categories of personal data); - (iv) an obligation on the processer (and where relevant, sub-processor) to:

+- a. implement appropriate technical and organizational measures to protect the personal data against accidental or unlawful destruction or accidental loss, alteration, unauthorized disclosure or access, in particular, where the processing involves the transmission of data over a network, and against all other unlawful forms of processing and security requirements under applicable laws; - b. provide full cooperation and assistance to the Accenture entity to allow individuals to exercise their rights under the BCR; - c. provide full cooperation to the Accenture entity so it can demonstrate its compliance obligations this includes the right of audit and inspection; - d. make all reasonable efforts to maintain the personal data so that they are accurate and up to date, at all times; - e. return or delete the data at the request of the Accenture entity, unless required to retain some or part of the data to meet other legal obligations; and - f. maintain adequate confidentiality arrangements and not disclose the personal data to any person except as required or permitted by law or by any agreement between the Accenture entity and the Processor or with the Accenture entity's written consent.

-If service providers are located in countries outside the UK and they have access to or otherwise process personal data that relates to UK individuals or came from Accenture entities in the UK, the contracts with such service providers shall include, to the extent required by applicable law, the standard clauses (controller to processor) in a form approved in accordance with applicable data privacy laws in the UK or shall be based on another UK-approved mechanism for allowing Data Transfers.
+If service providers are located in countries outside the EU and they have access to or otherwise process personal data that relates to EU individuals or came from Accenture entities in the EU, the contracts with such service providers shall include the approved EU standard clauses (controller to processor) or shall be based on another EUapproved mechanism for allowing Data Transfers.